 In the moment, the days seem really long, but I wanted a journal to remember what I was feeling at least on a monthly basis.
 I bought this off of Amazon and have been filling it out every few days.
 Highly recommend.

 Immediately after I found out I was pregnant I realized I was *nippy* all the freaking time.
 It’s been so annoying.
 I swear by these stickies and I’m on my second box.
-Great to wear with backless or cut out pieces too.
-I’d say I get about 50-60 wears before the stickiness starts to wear off, but well worth it in my opinion the $20 price tag.
+Great to wear with backless or cut-out pieces too.
+I’d say I get about 50-60 years before the stickiness starts to wear off, but well worth it in my opinion the $20 price tag.